 - 8.7.1.
 Checkpoint personnel should be provided with pencils, scrap paper, timing slips and timing equipment, watches.
 Instruct the checkpoint personnel in the use of the timing equipment.
-Every checkpoint must be provided with a Checkpoint Result Form.
-This should be made up in advance, showing the checkpoint number, and at least have columns headed "Car No." and "Time In". - 8.7.2.
-As Rally cars pass the checkpoint the car number is taken and the time recorded.
-The time is then inserted in the "Time In" column next to the appropriate car number.
-If additional columns are provided on the form, the calculation can be made while waiting for the next car to find out how many seconds early or late they were, and the number placed in an "Error" column. - 8.7.3.
+Every checkpoint must be provided with a Checkpoint Result Form, reference example Data Collection on Rally page of www.jcna.com.
+This should be made up in advance, showing the checkpoint number, and at least have columns headed "Car No." and "Time In". - 8.7.2. (deleted). - 8.7.3.
 At the end of the rally, the checkpoint personnel turn in their result forms to the Rally Master at the rally end point.
 Usually, this requires traveling to the end point with the datasheet. - 8.7.4.
 All rally checkpoint clocks should be compared at the rally endpoint to determine if any drift of clocks has occurred.
-Adjustments to scores may be necessary if errors have been noted in one or more of the clocks.
+Adjustments to scores

+- may be necessary if errors have been noted in one or more of the clocks.
 Any such adjustments shall be announced at the awards presentations. - 8.7.5.
 Rally master calculation of rally results and standings should begin hopefully before the final car arrives at the end point, by adding up the absolute value of the stage arrival times for all entries at every stage. - 8.7.6.
 Adjust any values in excess of the five (5) minute or three hundred (300) second maximum penalty per stage to the five (5) minute or three hundred (300) second maximum before totaling scores for each entrant. - 8.7.7.
 If an unavoidable delay for a portion of the field is reported by one or more rally teams, it will show in the scores.
-Review of overall scores as they may relate to enroute problems by some or all of the

-- participants should be performed.
+Review of overall scores as they may relate to enroute problems by some or all of the participants should be performed.
 The rallymaster shall decide if a stage is to be dropped from the overall standings calculations, and his or her decision is final. - 8.7.8.
 Use of an adding machine with paper tape for verification or double checking of calculator tabulation by separate operators is desirable.
 Use of a pre-configured scoring spreadsheet using MS Excel or equivalent is desirable.
 List final results on a Master Result form listing finish order, showing deviations by stage and totals for each entrant. - 8.7.9.
 Consult the Sign In Sheet to determine which class the entrants were in, and sort total elapsed time for all stages to determine the winners in each class.
 See Chapter 7 for guidance regarding the breaking of any ties. - 8.7.10.
 Event awards may differ from JCNA ranking for the event due to one of the two members of a team not being JCNA members, or use of a vehicle that is not a qualified vehicle powered by a Jaguar engine.